Hyperlite Mountain Gear Windrider 3400 Review

-The Hyperlite Mountain Gear Windrider 3400 earned a top adaptability score and high scores for weight-to-volume ratio and durability.
+The Hyperlite Mountain Gear Windrider 3400 earns a top adaptability score and high scores for weight-to-volume ratio and durability.
 The primary limiting factor in the overall rating is mediocre performance carrying medium loads.
 We hoped this pack would comfortably carry 30 pounds or a bit more, but were disappointed.
-The other "waterproof" Cuben fiber pack we tested, the ZPacks Arc Blast 55 won our Top Pick Award for Ultralight Enthusiasts.

 This pack is available in four torso sizes and two fabric choices; we tested a large pack with the lighter weight white Cuben hybrid fabric.